Understanding Adenomyosis

 -

-Pain associated with menstruation, sexual intercourse and bladder or bowel movements
+Pain during menstruation, sexual intercourse, or bowel/bladder movements

 -